CodecoolMSC2016/fbrd/specifications/story.md

 Lounge
 * nap in bean bags
 * play (something)
-* watch random vide on tv
+* watch random video on tv

 Mentors room
 * do a meeting